JereKuusela/valheim-expand_world/README.md

 - forestTresholdMin (default: `0`): Minimum forest value (if only in forests).
 - forestTresholdMax (default: `0`): Maximum forest value (if only in forests).
 - data: ZDO data override.
 For example to change altars with Spawner Tweaks mod (`object copy` from World Edit Commands).
 - objectSwap: List to swap child objects to some other objects.
 Format is `id:swapid` or `id,swapid:weight,swapid2:weight2,...`.
+Use command `ew_locations` and `ew_rooms` to print location and room contents.
 - objectData: List to set child object data.
 Format is `id,data`.
   - id: Prefab name.
   - data: ZDO data override.